-Join Rob Garrott for an in-depth discussion in this video Creating stories with editing, part of Getting Started with Video Production and Editing.
+Join Rob Garrott for an in-depth discussion in this video Creating stories with editing, part of Learning Video Production and Editing.

 - To quote our staff author, Ashley Kennedy, "Every film has three stories: "the story you write and conceive, "the story you shoot in camera, "and the story you edit."
 Each part of the video production process has a huge impact on the final product.
 But editing is where the project actually comes together.
 In video editing, you take all of the elements of your project, the picture, the sound, the graphics, still images and assemble them into a coherent message to your viewer.
 That message might be a feature length narrative film, or a 30 second commercial for the local car dealership.

 But every video project needs the editor to make crucial decisions about what shots to use, where and when to use voice-over and dialog, as well as the types of music and graphics that a project needs.
 Even if an editor isn't actually creating the music or graphics, the decision about where to place those elements falls to them.
 And through all of this, the editor creates and controls the timing, pacing, structure, and transitions of the piece.
 It's through editing that the audience's heartbeat and breath can be elevated or softened.
 It's really an amazing thing to be able to manipulate the viewer's perceptions by how you put various elements together.